bump-sh/cli/README.md

 ## Installation

-Bump CLI is a node package, currently distributed via NPM which means you need to have Node v14+ interpreter installed on your computer or CI servers.
+Bump.sh CLI is a node package currently distributed via NPM which means you need to have Node v14+ interpreter installed on your computer or CI servers.

-_If you are looking to use Bump in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._
+_If you are looking to use Bump.sh in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._

 > You can download a standalone package directly from the latest
 > Github release assets if you don’t use Node.